 The majority of people who go through a rapid or ultra-rapid detox program do report they still have withdrawal symptoms when finished, they just aren’t as severe.
 The other problem is that people who generally go to the rapid or ultra-rapid detox programs don’t usually feel as if they need any more treatment after the detox program.

 Detox programs are not substitutes for recovery programs.
 People who are abusing or addicted to alcohol or drugs do need help to stop using these substances, That is what the detox programs are for.
 However, having a recovering lifestyle is not just about being clean and sober.
 It is about making healthier, positive decisions in life and enjoying life in a sober, fun way.
 When you attend an outpatient or inpatient recovery program after detoxing, it can further amplify your success and happiness in recovery.

-If you are thinking about going to a detox program, talk to a member of our Harmony Recovery Group team today.
+If you are thinking about going to a detox program, talk to a member of our Harmony Health Group team today.
 We are here to help you make the best decisions for your recovery from an addiction.

 Living Life After Detoxing

 Detoxing is the first part of any addiction recovery treatment.
 However, most people who detox by themselves do have a relapse and end up living an addictive lifestyle again.
 If you want a better chance of being in a successful recovery, going to a professional detox program would be best.

 Here at Harmony Health Group, we can get you into a medically-supervised detox program, if that is what is needed in your case.
 Then, you can work through the withdrawal with the help of trained doctors, nurses and addiction recovery professionals.

 After you get through the detox process, hopefully, you can start your recovery program on a stronger foundation.